mjwhitta/zoom/README.md

 $ ./test # same as 'z --use test'
 ```

-## Penetration testing
+## Interested in security?

 Zoom allows to you create profiles for commands other than
 ag/ack/grep/pt.
 This may make Zoom a friendly tool for Penetration
 Testers or Security Researchers who are looking for a simple way to
 store exploits.
-I've included a profile for searching for hard-coded
+I've included some example profiles for searching for
+hard-coded passwords or unsafe C/Java/Javascript/PHP/Python code.
+These profiles are not created by default with `z --rc`.
+To create
+them run `z --secprofs`.

-passwords.
-The passwords profile has a hard-coded pattern so if you
+These profiles have a hard-coded pattern so if you want to change the
-want to change the regex used, you can run the following command to
-change the code:
+regex used, you can run the following command to change the code:

 ```bash
 $ gem open ruby-zoom
 ```

-Navigate to `lib/zoom/profile/passwords.rb` to make changes.
-If you
+Navigate to `lib/zoom/profile` directory and select a profile to make
-want the revert your changes, run the following command:
+changes.
+If you want the revert your changes, run the following
+command:

 ```bash
 $ gem pristine ruby-zoom